microsoft/pxt-adafruit/docs/reference/basic/show-animation.md

-In this animation, each row is 15 spaces wide because there are three frames in the animation, and each frame is five spaces wide, just like the screen on the BBC micro:bit.
+In this animation, each row is 15 spaces wide because there are three frames in the animation, and each frame is five spaces wide, just like the screen on the @boardname@.

 ```blocks
 basic.showAnimation(`